liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 ### Importing Existing Liferay Projects from a Plugins SDK [](id=importing-existing-liferay-projects-liferay-portal-6-2-dev-guide-02-en)

-Do you want to import a Liferay project, or multiple Liferay projects, from a Liferay Plugins SDK into your Liferay IDE workspace?
-Liferay IDE makes it easy to import them.
+Do you want to import one or more Liferay projectsinto your Liferay IDE workspace from a Liferay Plugins SDK?
+Liferay IDE makes it easy.
 Don't worry if the projects already contain `.project` or `.classpath` files, the process we'll show you will still import them into your workspace.

 ---